Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: The boundary of a cone-off

 There are several similar results in the literature for cone-offs, with varying conditions on $X$ and the subgroup $H$, for example \cite[Theorem~1.14]{Osin06} and \cite[Proposition~6.5]{ABO}, which both conclude that if $g$ is loxodromic on $X$ then it is either loxodromic on the cone-off or conjugate into $H$.
 In both of these results, there is some hypothesis of properness, which allows the slightly stronger conclusion.

-We now consider actions $G\curvearrowright X$ which contain loxodromic WPD elements. \begin{definition} Let $G$ act on a hyperbolic space $X$, and let $g\in G$ act as a loxodromic isometry of $X$.
-We say $g$ is \emph{WPD element of $G$ (with respect to $X$)} if for every $x\in X$ and every $\varepsilon \geq 0$, there exists $N>0$ such that the set
+We now consider actions $G\curvearrowright X$ which contain loxodromic WPD elements (see Definition~\ref{def:WPD}).
+We show that if $g$ is WPD with respect to $X$, and if it is still loxodromic for the action on the cone-off $\hat X$, then it is WPD with respect to $\hat X$.

-is finite.
-The action of $G$ on $X$ is a \emph{WPD action} if $G$ is not virtually cyclic, $G$ contains at least one element which is loxodromic with respect to the action on $X$, and every loxodromic element is a WPD element. \end{definition}

-We show that if such an element is also loxodromic with respect to $G\curvearrowright \hat X$, then it is also still WPD with respect to the action on the cone-off.
 The proof will use the notion of a WWPD element, introduced by Bestvina--Bromberg--Fujiwara in \cite{BestvinaBrombergFujiwaraSCL}.
 The definition we use here is due to Handel--Mosher in \cite{HandelMosher:WWPD}: a loxodromic element $g\in G$ is \emph{WWPD} if the $G$--orbit of $(g^\infty,g^{-\infty})$ is a discrete subset of $\partial X\times\partial X\setminus \Delta$, where $\Delta$ is the diagonal subset.
-A loxodromic element is WPD if and only if it is WWPD and its centralizer in $G$ is virtually cyclic \cite[Corollary~2.4]{HandelMosher:WWPD}.
+A loxodromic element $g$ is WPD if and only if it is WWPD and the stabilizer of $\{g^\infty,g^{-\infty}\}$ in $G$ is virtually cyclic \cite[Corollary~2.4]{HandelMosher:WWPD}.

 The following proposition is related to~\cite[Theorem~2.4]{MMS20}, but has slightly different hypotheses. \begin{proposition} Let $(G,X,H)$ be an A/QI triple.
 If $g\in G$ is a loxodromic WPD element with respect to the action of $G$ on $X$ and no power of $g$ stabilizes any $Y\in \mc{H}$, then $g$ is a loxodromic WPD element with respect to the action on $\hat X$. \end{proposition}